PLEASE DO NOT VISIT THE SANCTUARY WITHOUT AN APPOINTMENT, THANK YOU.

 Please plan ahead for your visit, particularly if you are visiting from out of state and are only here for a few days.

-The best way to arrange a visit is to send us an e-mail with your preferred day to visit.
-We try to accommodate every one but are not always able to do so.
+The best way to arrange a visit is to send us an e-mail to firstname.lastname@example.org with your preferred day to visit (hopefully Saturday).
+We try to accommodate everyone but are not always able to do so.
 Visits to the Ironwood Pig Sanctuary are by appointment only.
 We have one tour on the days we are open for visitors.
-These tours start at 10am in the winter and 9am in the summer.
+These tours start at 10am in the cooler months and 9am in the warmer months.
 We are not available to accept visitors every day due to things like shortage of staff, monthly vet visit, trips to rescue animals, major projects or other reasons where we do not have the time or staff to show the visitors the sanctuary.
+Because of these limitations we try to have most of our tours on Saturday.
 A typical visit to the sanctuary takes about 2 hours, not including travel time.
+We do have a golf cart for those visitors who have trouble walking over our fields.
+But unfortunately we are not wheelchair accessable.
 It is not practical to just come and look around.
 Our pigs are in large fields scattered over 15 acres.
 Your enjoyment will be much better if you are able to have a safe visit and pet some pigs.